Art Museum of the Americas: Permanent collection catalog

-Historical overview

-AMA | Art Museum of the Americas is the oldest museum of Latin American and Caribbean art in the United States, serving as a branch of the Organization of American States (OAS), an international public organization whose aim is to promote democracy, peace, justice, and solidarity among its 34 member countries.
+History

 The museum was established in 1976 as the Museum of Modern Art of Latin America and has its roots in the initiatives undertaken by the OAS dating back to 1917, when it was known as Pan American Union (PAU).
 However, it was not until the 30s that the PAU vitalized itself as a promotional epicenter for Latin American art under the leadership of Concha Romero James, director of the Division of Intellectual Cooperation.
 Romero’s unit embarked on long-term projects such as creating an archive of art documents and initiating a temporary exhibitions program.

 Beginning in 1948, Cuban art critic José Gómez Sicre continued and accentuated the work of his predecessor, advancing initiatives such as: the active publication of materials on Latin American art, technical assistance to both public and private institutions and individuals interested in the field of the arts, creating a program of exhibitions of young and emerging artists of the Americas, and the establishment of a collection and museum of Latin American and Caribbean art.
 This work contributed to the significance of AMA as an essential institution of the study of modern and contemporary Latin American art.

 Much of the importance of this art collection is in its specialization on works that proved instrumental in the launching, particularly in the United States, of the careers of many who are now regarded as masters of mid-century Latin American and Caribbean art.
 The collection represents numerous significant artistic trends that have developed in Latin America, including new figuration, geometric abstraction and lyrical, conceptual art, optical and kinetic art, among other movements.

+In February 2025, the AMA unexpectedly cancelled two art shows, one of African diaspora art and another curated by queer Trinidadian Canadian artist Andil Gosine.
+The cancellation came after President Donald Trump issued directives to eliminate DEI initiatives and review US funding for international organizations.